Process Overload

 Common varietal associations: Unlikely to be purchased for the varietal

-Robert’s opinion: Thanks Matt for giving me such a valuable bag.
+Robert’s opinion: Thanks Matt for giving me such a valuable bag and an even more memorable experience.
 Black Ivory claims inconsistent notes - cacao/chocolate, pu'erh tea, tamarind, date, plum, a hint of tobacco on the home page.
 Chocolate, cacao nibs, light peach, tamarind, Puer (black tea) on the product page.
 Light peach is an ambitious note.
 I brewed a couple ways - optimizing for dark roasts, and a self-punishing high extraction.
 Didn’t matter, as the aromas were consistently burnt notes and barley tea, and the taste couldn’t escape asphalt, barley tea, and whiteboard marker chemicality.
 The notion of this and kopi luwak is silly in the specialty sphere; it’s safe to ignore.

 Enzyflow